hyanmandian/start/README.md

 ## Usage

 I use gulp as a tool to automate tasks.
-I’ve created `appConfig` where you set the folders and configure the deploy server of FTP.
+Set up your folders and configure your FPT using var appConfig.

 The following tasks: